vikramaH/links/how i installed radia package on ubuntu.md

 -----------

+===> BESSY II houses 13 permanent magnet undulators: 7 APPLE II devices, 5 out of vacuum planar devices, and 1 cryogenic permanent magnet undulator (CPMU).
+The MLS is home to one planar undulator.
+All devices have been modelled, designed, built and measured in house and continue to act as brilliant photon sources to many of HZBs beamlines.

 (in year 2023) The codes **UNDUMAG** and **WAVE** have been developed at HZB/BESSY.
 They are used intensively to design undulators, and to understand their magnetic and synchrotron radiation properties, as well as their impact on the storage ring.

 **UNDUMAG** is a stand-alone FORTRAN program to calculate magnetic fields of magnets, iron poles, and electric coils.
 In addition, an electron trajectory through the field and the corresponding synchtron radiation at a given point can be calculated.